-Pali Institute Outdoor Education represents many firsts for our students; for many, their first time away from home, their first time camping, and for this generation, their first experience without a digital connection.
-Of all the benefits of Outdoor Education, there are five that consistently rise to the top.
+Pali Institute Outdoor Education represents many firsts for our students.
+For many, it’s their first time away from home, their first time camping, and for this generation, their first experience without a digital connection.
+Of all the benefits of Outdoor Ed, there are five that consistently rise to the top.

 Pali Institute is all about community.
 From the students traveling together on the bus, to sharing cabins, to the variety of groups that rotate through activities, students live and work in teams.
 Making new friends at outdoor education is not uncommon.
 While they may have, seen these same students at school for years, they may not have gotten to know them personally.
 It also allows teachers to see their students in a different light and think outside the box.

 Teachers and students are always surprised to see how heavily they are involved with the program.
 They do all of this while immersed in a field-science program that asks them to draw on prior knowledge to interact with a variety of environments, weather, and physical challenges of a mountain environment.
 The supportive community and the new, exciting setting, students consistently rise to these standards and expectations.